 Notably, in the PCB, MTBE, and PFAS cases, a common thread is alleged producer knowledge regarding the effects of the product in question.
-Apart from whether such knowledge is a required element in a particular claim, it puts defendant manufacturers in a particularly unfavorable, bad-faith, light that may sway courts towards imposing liability.
-In this regard, the ongoing climate adaptation liability cases, by amassing years of discovery documents against the fossil fuel industry, provide a robust evidentiary platform that solidifies producer knowledge of the harmful effects of fossil fuel emissions on the climate system.
+Apart from whether such knowledge is a required element in a particular claim, it puts defendant manufacturers in a particularly unfavorable, bad-faith, light that may sway courts toward imposing liability.
+In this regard, the ongoing climate adaptation liability cases, by amassing years of discovery documents against the fossil fuel industry, provide a robust evidentiary platform that solidifies producer knowledge of the harmful effects of fossil fuel emissions on the climate system.79

-5. The Claims
+5. THE CLAIMS

 The claims in an atmospheric NRD suit may be quite varied.
 The driving concept is simply that responsible industry parties should pay for the carbon release in the sky, just as they would be forced to pay for cleaning up a spill of oil or toxins in a waterway.
 In the water pollution context, sovereign trustees readily invoke statutory authority (such as the Oil Pollution Act and CERCLA) to seek NRDs.
-There is no such obvious statutory scheme for cleaning up the sky, but common law claims and generic statutes exist as a basis for such litigation.
-CERCLA, in fact, was premised on the public trust doctrine's fiduciary duty to seek damages from third parties to restore a polluted trust asset.
-Commentators have long urged government trustees to assert common law claims premised on the public trust and/or nuisance law to seek NRDs.
+There is no such obvious statutory scheme for cleaning up the sky,80 but common law claims and generic statutes exist as a basis for such litigation.
+CERCLA, in fact, was premised on the public trust doctrine's fiduciary duty to seek damages from third